Release Date: June 30th, 2018

 Reiko Naito x Goichi Suda

 Rieko Naito is a religious scholar who specializes in death and burials.
 She is a big fan of Suda’s work and the double interview took place at Café Monochrome, themed after the work of director David Lynch, a common point of interest for both interviewees.
-Through the course of their conversation, Reiko Naito shares her thoughts on the depiction of death and funerals in Suda’s work, how she first came to know her work through killer7, moreover the two also discuss their common passion for David Lynch and how it influenced Suda’s own work and the meaning of the full moon imagery in his games.
+Through the course of their conversation, Reiko Naito shares her thoughts on the depiction of death and funerals in Suda’s work, how she first came to know his work through killer7, moreover the two also discuss their common passion for David Lynch and how it influenced Suda’s own work and the meaning of the full moon imagery in his games.

 The Silver Case